Shmoopty/rpi-appliance-monitor/README.md

 Create the settings file [`/home/pi/vibration_settings.ini`](https://raw.githubusercontent.com/Shmoopty/rpi-appliance-monitor/master/vibration_settings.ini).
 This file specifies what sensor pin to monitor, what messages you want, and what services to send the message to.

-* Create a PushBullet Access Token key here:  https://www.pushbullet.com/#settings/account
+* If you want PushBullet notifications, create a PushBullet Access Token key here:  https://www.pushbullet.com/#settings/account
-* Create Twitter API keys here (Steps 1-4): http://nodotcom.org/python-twitter-tutorial.html
+* If you want Twitter notifications, create Twitter API keys here (Steps 1-4): http://nodotcom.org/python-twitter-tutorial.html

 Edit `/etc/rc.local` To make the program run at boot.